solutions-and-workarounds-for-sharePoint-permission-limits

 • A document library per record

-You can also create other combinations that best suit your organization by using simple LUA scripts.
+• Other combinations that best suit your organization, set up by using simple LUA scripts.

 The library creation is done using a privileged user that you set up during configuration.
 This means the end user does not need to have any special permissions in SharePoint.